Encompass reaction to Which? calls for all banks to adopt anti-fraud measures

 To combat this, banks are supposed to introduce a new measure known as confirmation of payee (CoP) by the end of March, which has the goal of ensuring an account name matches the one the customer enters when making a payment.

-CoP will help stop fraudsters from posing as trusted organisations and tricking people into making payments to them.
+CoP will help stop fraudsters from posing as trusted organizations and tricking people into making payments to them.
 However, the Payment Systems Regulator has only directed the six biggest banking groups to sign up by the end of the month.

 An action Which? believes doesn’t go far enough, with concerns that a voluntary approach to ensuring victims are treated fairly is no longer viable.